Musings

 A Friday night.

-Mr. Magpie comes home from work early, around 5, greeted by an exuberant toddler, a bouncy, drooly 10-month-old, a loyal Airedale terrier, and a wife who grows more devoted by the day.
+Mr. Magpie comes home from work early, around 5, greeted by an exuberant toddler; a bouncy, drooly 10-month-old; a loyal Airedale terrier; and a wife who grows more devoted by the day.

 We have been through things together.
 Children (childbirth…!), home-buying, business-building and business-shuttering, losses, recessions, illnesses, deaths.
-Most recently, a pandemic, during which I have shaved his head multiple times in the bathtub of our master bathroom, while our 10-month-old son and three-year-old daughter watched us, entranced.
+Most recently, a pandemic, during which I have shaved his head multiple times in the bathtub of our master bathroom, while our 10-month-old son and three-year-old daughter have watched us, entranced.
 This: the slenderest and most insignificant of intimacies, and yet —

 Why have these little nothings occasionally undone me, made me feel alien in my own life?